aemonge/aemonge/README.md

 ## Profile

-As a seasoned technical lead and solutions architect, I'm passionate about Python development and AI.
+As a seasoned Technical Lead and Solutions Architect, I am passionate about Python development, AI, and general backend, which are my primary areas of focus and interest.
+I am committed to continuously learning and improving my skills in these domains to become an even more proficient Python developer.

+With over 15 years of experience in the industry, I have honed my architectural design skills and demonstrated their transferability across various languages.
+My extensive background includes expertise in front-end development, DevOps, and other related fields, as detailed in my resume.

+In recent years, I have deepened my expertise in Python and FastAPI, gaining valuable experience in machine ops AI.
+I have successfully led projects such as building a company's software to generate solar panel installation proposals, utilizing Python, MongoDB, and Docker images hosted in Digital Ocean.
+Additionally, I have developed AI-driven solutions, like a Convolutional Neural Network (CNN) that identifies landmarks, significantly improving a tourism company's ability to promote local attractions and provide personalized travel recommendations.

 My leadership style is rooted in technical excellence, empathy, and a coach-mentor approach.
-I'm seeking a Python Tech Lead role to apply these qualities and create impactful solutions.
-With over 15 years of experience, I've proven my architectural design skills across various languages, with a recent deep focus on Python.
-I'm a hands-on leader who thrives on solving complex problems and delivering value.
+As a hands-on leader, I thrive on solving complex problems and delivering value, always seeking opportunities to create impactful solutions in the realm of Python development, AI, and backend technologies.

 ## Work History